-Professor Stephen Boppart and other Illinois researchers use ultrafast pulses of tailored light to make neurons fire in different patterns, the first example of "coherent control" in a living cell.
+Professor Stephen Boppart uses ultrafast pulses of tailored light to make neurons fire in different patterns.
+This is the first example of "coherent control" in a living cell.
+The technique may lead to one day using light as a therapy to improve people's health.
 Boppart is a professor in the Department of Electrical and Computer Engineering and the Department of Bioengineering at the University of Illinois at Urbana-Champaign.
 He is also a member of the Bioimaging Science and Technology Group at the Beckman Institute.

 For more information on this research, please visit:

 - Author: BeckmanInstitute